Very important! Many rabbits die regularly due to GI stasis, a quickly fatal condition, frequently caused by improper diets.

 Sugary fruits such as bananas and grapes should be used only sparingly, as occasional treats.
 Bunnies love sweets and will devour them, so be careful.
 Too much sugar slows the GI tract and leads to GI stasis.

-• Apple (without steam & seeds)
+• Apple (without stem & seeds)

 • Apricot